Non-tariff barriers to trade: Licenses

 The most common instruments of direct regulation of imports (and sometimes export) are licenses and quotas.
 Almost all industrialized countries apply these non-tariff methods.
 The license system requires that a state (through a specially authorized office) issues permits for foreign trade transactions of import and export commodities included in the lists of licensed merchandises.
 Product licensing can take many forms and procedures.
 The main types of licenses are general license that permits unrestricted importation or exportation of goods included in the lists for a certain period of time; and one-time license for a certain product importer (exporter) to import (or export).
 One-time license indicates a quantity of goods, its cost, its country of origin (or destination), and in some cases also customs point through which import (or export) of goods should be carried out.
 The use of licensing systems as an instrument for foreign trade regulation is based on a number of international level standards agreements.
 In particular, these agreements include some provisions of the General Agreement on Tariffs and Trade (GATT) and World Trade Organization (WTO) such as the WTO Agreement on Import Licensing Procedures.

 Localization requirement

 An importing country may require the prospective exporter to include a degree of local participation in the product or service.
 Options include a designated importer, a joint-venture company with majority local control, requirement for complete local manufacture which may imply transfer of intellectual property.
 The WTO has not reached a conclusion on the legitimacy of these measures.

 Standards

 Standards take a special place among non-tariff barriers.
 Countries usually impose standards on classification, labelling and testing of products to ensure that domestic products meet domestic standards, but also to restrict sales of products of foreign manufacture unless they meet or exceed these same standards.
 These standards are sometimes entered to protect the safety and health of local populations and the natural environment.
 Standards which are ostensibly enacted for health and safety reasons can be used by states for trade protectionist and political purposes.

+Standards and other regulatory barriers impose different distributional consequences than tariffs.
+Tariffs alter marginal costs, and rise with the volume of goods traded, whereas a testing, registration, or labelling requirement impose fixed costs.
+Political scientists have argued that this makes regulatory barriers attractive to governments seeking protection that is less visible than tariffs, and that they divide exporters by size.
+Because fixed compliance costs can force small and marginal exporters out of a market while leaving large multinational firms relatively unaffected, regulatory barriers can be used to shift profits toward multinationals with local affiliates.
+This logic is documented to be explain support stricter regulation among large firms in the US toy industry after the Consumer Product Safety Improvement Act and among large chemical producers under the European Union's REACH regulation.